 Per the findings of the American Society of Civil Engineers (“ASCE”), water main breaks occur every two minutes in the United States due to the aging of the existing water infrastructure.
 Per the ASCE finding, a delay in essential pipeline repairs and maintenance results in the loss of 2.1 trillion gallons of treated water every year in the United States.

-American Water plans to invest in the $13-$14 billion range in the 2022-2026 period and within $28-$32 billion between 2022 and 2031 to upgrade as well as strengthen the existing water and wastewater infrastructure.
+American Water plans to invest in the $13-$14 billion range during 2022-2026 and around $28-$32 billion between 2022 and 2031 to upgrade as well as strengthen the existing water and wastewater infrastructure.
 Water utilities like California Water Service Group CWT, Essential Utilities WTRG and Middlesex Water MSEX have well-chalked-out capital investment plans to strengthen their infrastructure.

 Essential Utilities aims at investing $3 billion through 2024 to strengthen water and natural gas operations.
-The Zacks Consensus Estimate for WTRG’s 2022 earnings indicates year-over-year growth of 6.6%.
-WTRG pulled off an earnings surprise of 1.9% in the last four quarters, on average.
+The Zacks Consensus Estimate for WTRG’s 2022 earnings indicates year-over-year growth of 7.2%.
+The long-term (three to five years) earnings growth of WTRG is currently pegged at 6.1%.

-Middlesex Water plans to invest $229 million during the 2022-2024 period to strengthen its water and wastewater infrastructure to provide services to customers in a safe, reliable, and efficient manner.
+Middlesex Water plans to invest $229 million during the 2022-2024 period to strengthen its water and wastewater infrastructure for providing services to customers in a safe, reliable and efficient manner.
 The Zacks Consensus Estimate for MSEX’s 2022 earnings has moved up 7.7% in the past 60 days.

-Shares of AWK have rallied 11.6% in the past month compared with the industry’s 13.1% growth.
+Shares of AWK have lost 14.5% in the past month compared with the industry’s 14.7% decline.

 Image Source: Zacks Investment Research

 American Water currently has a Zacks Rank #3 (Hold).

 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.